Zurich: Climate

-Zürich has an oceanic climate (Köppen: Cfb), with warm summers and four distinct seasons.
-Decisive for the climate of Zürich are both the winds from westerly directions, which often result in precipitation and, on the other hand, the Bise (east or north-east wind), which is usually associated with high-pressure situations, but cooler weather phases with temperatures lower than the average.
-The Foehn wind, which plays an important role in the northern alpine valleys also has some impact on Zürich.
+Zurich features a temperate oceanic climate (Köppen: Cfb, Trewartha: Dobk), with warm summers, cool winters and four distinct seasons.
+Decisive for the climate of Zurich are both the winds from westerly directions, which often result in precipitation and, on the other hand, the Bise (east or north-east wind), which is usually associated with high-pressure situations, but cooler weather phases with temperatures lower than the average.
+The Foehn wind, which plays an important role in the northern alpine valleys, also has some impact on Zurich.

-The annual mean temperature at the measuring station of the Federal Office of Meteorology and Climatology in Zürich-Fluntern (556 m above sea level on the slope of the Zürichberg, 150 m above the level of the city centre) is 9.8 C. The lowest monthly mean of daily minimum temperature are measured in January with -1.4 C and the highest monthly mean of daily maximum temperature are measured in July with 24.3 C. On average there are 74.9 days in which the minimum temperature is below 0 °C (so-called frost days), and 23.7 days in which the maximum temperature is below 0 °C (so-called ice days).
-There are on average 30 so-called summer days (maximum temperature equal to or above 25 °C) throughout the year, while so-called heat days (with maximum temperature equal to or above 30 C) are 5.8 days.
+Climate normals (reference period 1991–2020): The annual mean temperature at the measuring station of the Federal Office of Meteorology and Climatology in Zurich-Fluntern (556 m above sea level on the slope of the Zürichberg, 150 m above the level of the city centre) is 9.8 C. The lowest monthly mean of daily minimum temperature is measured in January with -1.4 C and the highest monthly mean of daily maximum temperature is measured in July with 24.3 C. On average there are 71.9 days in which the minimum temperature is below 0 °C (so-called frost days), and 19.9 days in which the maximum temperature is below 0 °C (so-called ice days).
+There are on average 44.8 so-called summer days (maximum temperature equal to or above 25 °C) throughout the year, while so-called heat days (with maximum temperature equal to or above 30 C) are 8.5 days.

-The average high temperature in July is 24.0 C and average low temperature is 14 C. The highest recorded temperature in Zürich was 37.7 C, recorded in July 1947, and typically the warmest day reaches an average of 32.2 C.
+The average high temperature in July is 24.0 C and average low temperature is 14 C. The highest recorded temperature in Zurich was 37.7 C, recorded in July 1947, and typically the warmest day reaches an average of 32.2 C.